If you are looking to plan a weekend trip without the planning, this is for you.

 The Old Bus, a DreamDrive favourite, converting an old bus into a bar with a view of Mr. Fuji.
 You will want to park nearby is a good spot before heading in (of course)

 A favourite view of Fuji for many DreamDrivers you can drive the van on to the bank of the lake in a few places.
 We have slept in vans there many times before, it's worth having a drive around to find the perfect spot to settle down for a relaxing and calm evening by the lake.
-If you are interested in setting up camp properly (making a fire e.t.c.) there are several (paid) campsites around the lake which you can book.
-It might be a little difficult without some Japanese, but let our team know when you book and we'll get a reservation sorted out for you!
+If you are interested in setting up camp properly for example, making a fire as such - there are several paid campsites around the lake which you can book.
+It might be a little difficult without some Japanese, but let our team know when you want to go and we'll get a reservation sorted out for you!

-There are a few interesting spots to visit in the area, an ancient village, a bat cave and an ice cave (in winter) open google maps in the area and you will see the spots.
+There are a few interesting spots to visit in the area.
+There's an ancient village, a bat cave and an ice cave in winter.
+Open google maps in the area and you will see the spots.

 Eat/ Bathe/ Sleep: Fuji Yurari Hot Spring is a wonderful Hot Spring nearby with great baths, good food and a car-park to park your van up at and sleep for the night.